1982 Kangaroo tour of Great Britain and France: Touring party

 Tour managers were the Newtown administrator Frank Farrington and Queenslands, Tom Drysdale.
 Open Rugby magazine claimed the Australians had brought "a new dimension of excitement and adventure" to the game and former England great Alex Murphy, who called each test for the BBC alongside Ray French, called then "men from another planet."

 This was the first Kangaroo tour since the introduction of State of Origin and it allowed Queensland to counter New South Wales' long dominance in representative selection with a record-equalling eleven Queenslanders selected for the tour.
 This was a considerable increase on the Queensland representation in the 1978 Kangaroos when only three players were selected.
 Two of those players, Kerry Boustead and Rod Morris, were also members of the 1982 Kangaroos.

 Despite there being a record number, the selection of only 11 Queenslander's in the 28 man touring squad was controversial.
 Queensland had won the 1982 State of Origin series despite being comparatively under prepared due to the NSWRFL clubs refusing to release their Queensland players for pre-series training.
 Among the Queensland Origin representatives to miss selection were Manly-Warringah's Paul Vautin and Chris Close (who had been the Man of the Match in both Origin games in 1980 and 1981), Wynnum-Manly fullback Colin Scott and South Sydney outside back Mitch Brennan.

 Future Kangaroos captain Mal Meninga, making the first of his record four consecutive Kangaroo Tours, was the leading point scorer on tour with 166 from 10 tries and 68 goals, including 48 points in the three Tests against Great Britain (2 tries, 21 goals), and 17 points in the two Tests against France (1 try, 7 goals).
 John Ribot was the leading try scorer on tour with 25 from just 14 games, including a try in the 3rd test against Great Britain.
 Ribot added 20 goals to his points tally to join Meninga as the only players on tour to score over 100 points.
+Meninga's second rowers size coupled with his wingers pace made him a sensation on the tour.
+He was often bigger than the British forwards Australia played and he could also score length of the field tries.
+His signature became much sought after both during and after the Kangaroo tour with multiple clubs chasing him.
+Ultimately he would go on to sign for a season with St Helens in 1984–85 where he would replicate his 1982 tour form to the delight of Saints fans.